dylancdavis/deckbuilder/README.md

 - Install [JDK 8 or later](https://openjdk.java.net/install/), [Node.js](https://nodejs.org/), and [Clojure](https://clojure.org/guides/install_clojure).
 - At the repository root, install dependencies with `npm install`.
-- Start the project with `npm run watch` or `npx shadow-cljs watch app`
+- Start the project with `npm run dev` or `npx shadow-cljs watch app`

 - For a more integrated development experience, use the [Calva](https://calva.io/) VSCode extension.
 Then, instead of using `npm run dev`:
   1) Run the "Start a Project REPL and Connect" command in VSCode